aldenknibbs/Getting-and-Cleaning-Data-Course-Project/README.md

 [The source data for this project can be found here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ### Making Modifications to This Script
-Script creates a "data" directory where source and output data will be saved.
-If you wish to save to a specific location you will have to modify the script run_analysis.R
+The script (run_anlaysis.R) creates a "data" directory, if a dicrectory of that name does not already exist, where source and output data will be saved.
+If you wish to save to a specific location you will need to modify the script (lines 40-42).

 ### Project Summary
 The following is a summary description of the project instructions